nrxus/faux/blog/src/blog/how-it-works.md

 # }
 ```

-You may have noticed that we have largely omitted the implementation
+You may have noticed that we largely omitted the implementation of
-of `MockStore` and `Mock`.
-The implementations of these are pretty
+`MockStore` and `Mock`.
+The implementations of these are pretty hairy,
-hairy, and out of the scope for this blog post, but you may always
+and thus out of scope for this blog post.
+However, feel free to read
-read the source code of [`faux`] for more information.
+the source code of [`faux`] for more information.
 In reality,
-`MockStore` and `Mock` have quite a bit of complexity, and requires a
-few more bounds on the injected mock for safe mocking, while also
+`MockStore` and `Mock` requires a few more bounds on the injected mock
-having a version with more relaxed bounds that is gated by `unsafe`.
+to both enable safe mocking and provide a version with more relaxed
+bounds that is gated by `unsafe`.

 ## Final remarks

 You have now seen a simplified version of the code `faux`
 produces.
-It's a lot and it is pretty wild but thankfully `faux` will
-do it all for you!
-Remember that this expansion should be gated to
+Remember that `faux`'s expansions should be gated to only
-only your `test` thus having no compile nor run time impact to a
+your `test` cfg, thus having no compile or run time impact on a `cargo
-`cargo check`, or `cargo build`.
-If I missed anything or something was
+check` or `cargo build`.
+If I missed anything, or if something was not
-not clear feel free to submit an issue to [`faux`] as the blog also
+clear, feel free to submit an issue or PR to [`faux`] as the blog also
-lives there and I will do my best to explain to correct the blog or
+lives there as a GitHub page.
+I will do my best to clarify or to
-explain something better.

-I hope you all get to try `faux`, and tell me what you think abou it!
+update the blog.

+Feedback is always appreciated.
+Happy mocking!

 [release blog post]: ./release.html
 [documentation]: https://docs.rs/faux/